Becoming a Monk

 How to Become a Monk

-Juniorate – A junior monk makes simple vows for three years.
-It is a commitment to live out his monastic vows with fidelity and fervor.
-He receives a full habit and a new name to mark his transformation to a life according to the way of the Gospel.
+Juniorate – A junior monk at the Benedictine monastery of Mount Angel Abbey makes simple vows for three years and commits to live out his monastic vows with fidelity and fervor.
+He receives a full habit and a new name to mark his transformation to a life according to the way of the Gospel and the Rule of St. Benedict.

 Somehow a monastery evokes something and people are curious: